-Comparison of the Scientific Process vs. the Design Process
+Comparison of the Scientific Process vs. the Design Process\

-reproducible results.
+5. CONDUCT THE EXPERIMENT Follow your experimental design to collect data and make observations.
+Be sure to keep a log as you conduct the experiment to record your data, any problems you encounter, how you addressed them, and how these problems might have affected your data.
+This log will be used when you write your report.
+Keep these points in mind when conducting your experiment: If you get results that seem wrong or inconsistent, do not just throw them out.
+Try to figure out what happened.
+Maybe the data is correct and your hypothesis is flawed.
+Try to explain these "outliers" in your Data, Analysis, and Discussion section.
+Don't get discouraged when you encounter problems.
+Scientists often have to repeat experiments to get good, reproducible results.
 Sometimes, you can learn more from a failure than you can from a success.
+5. BUILD AND TEST A PROTOTYPE (Programs, algorithms, and mathematical models may be considered prototypes) When others are conducting their experiment, investigators doing an engineering, computer programming, or mathematics project construct and test a prototype of their best design.
+For example, you may involve targeted users in your testing to get feedback on your design; some investigators may analyze data sets.
 6. ANALYZE THE RESULTS AND DRAW CONCLUSIONS Make sufficient calculations, comparisons and/or graphs to ensure the reliability and repeatability of your experiment.
 In what way does this analysis confirm or refute) your hypothesis?
 What conclusion(s) can you draw from this analysis?
 6. REDESIGN AND RETEST Plan for at least one redesign and execute retesting and evaluation after the prototype is evaluated.
 Evidence that changes in design were made to better meet the performance criteria established at the beginning of the project are to be included.
 Test results may be included in the original flowchart and in other tables, if applicable.
 Data analysis/validation may also be a part of this step.
 7. REPORT THE RESULTS Your report should provide all the information necessary for someone who is unfamiliar with your project to understand what you were trying to accomplish, how you did it, and whether you succeeded.
 It should be detailed enough to allow someone else to duplicate your experiment exactly.
 Be sure to include charts and graphs to summarize your data.
 The report should not only talk about your successful experimental attempts, but also the problems you encountered and how you solved them.
 Be sure to explain what new knowledge has been gained and how it leads to further questions.
 For IJAS judging, you must also prepare an oral report and a display board to accompany the written report.
 7. REPORT THE RESULTS Your report should provide all the information necessary for someone who is unfamiliar with your project to understand what you were trying to accomplish, how you did it, and whether you succeeded.
 The report should not only talk about your successful design attempts, but also the problems you encountered and how you attempted to solve them.
 Be sure to explain what new knowledge has been gained, application of the design and its results, and how this knowledge leads to further questions.
 For IJAS judging, you must also prepare an oral report and a display board to accompany the written report.

-Table Copyright Chicago Public Schools Science Fair, Inc. Used with permission
+\Table Copyright Chicago Public Schools Science Fair, Inc. Used with permission\ https://sites.google.com/ijas.org/ijas/students/how-to-videos